 On June 30, 2016, the Company replaced its existing credit facility ("Previous Credit Facility") with a new credit facility ("New Credit Facility").
 The New Credit Facility provides for a \$400 million revolving line of credit with a sublimit for the issuance of up to \$25 million in letters of credit and swingline loans up to \$15 million, and includes an option to increase the amount available under the facility up to an additional \$100 million in the aggregate, subject to the lenders' participation.
-The New Credit Facility also provides a Canadian Dollar borrowing sublimit equivalent to\$20 million.
+The New Credit Facility also provides a Canadian Dollar borrowing sublimit equivalent to \$20 million.
 Borrowings under the New Credit Facility, if denominated in U.S. Dollars, are subject to rates based on the London Interbank Offered Rate ("LIBOR") plus a spread based on leverage or a base rate plus a spread based on leverage (base rate is the highest of (a) the Prime Rate, (b) the Federal Funds Rate plus 0.50%, and (c) LIBOR for an Interest Period of one month plus 1%).
-Borrowings under the New Credit Facility, if denominated in Canadian Dollars, are subject to rates based on LIBOR plus a spread based on leverage (base rate is the highest of (a) the Canadian Dollars, are subject to rates based on LIBOR plus a spread based on leverage (base rate is the highest of (a) the Canadian Dollars, are subject to rates based on LIBOR plus a spread based on leverage (base rate is the highest of (a) the Canadian Prime Rate and (b) the Canadian Dealer Offered Rate ("CDOR Rate") for an interest period of one month plus 1%).
+Borrowings under the New Credit Facility, if denominated in Canadian Dollars, are subject to rates based on LIBOR plus a spread based on leverage or a base rate plus a spread based on leverage (base rate is the highest of (a) the Canadian Prime Rate and (b) the Canadian Dealer Offered Rate ("CDOR Rate") for an interest period of one month plus 1%).
 The New Credit Facility matures on June 30, 2021.

 Borrowings under the New Credit Facility are secured by first priority liens and security interests in substantially all of the Company's assets, including the capital stock of certain Company subsidiaries, and are available for financing activities including restaurant construction costs, working capital, and general corporate purposes, including, among other uses, to refinance certain indebtedness, permitted acquisitions, and redemption of capital stock.
 We do not believe that any of our lenders will be unable to fulfill their lending commitments under our New Credit Facility.
 Loan origination costs associated with the New Credit Facility are included as deferred costs in Other assets, net in the accompanying condensed consolidated balance sheet.
-As of July 10, 2016, the Company had outstanding borrowings under the New Credit Facility of \$292.5 million, in addition to amounts issued under letters of credit of \$8.5 million, which reduce the amount available under the credit facility but are not recorded as debt.
+As of October 2, 2016, the Company had outstanding borrowings under the New Credit Facility of \$304.0 million, in addition to amounts issued under letters of credit of \$8.8 million, which reduce the amount available under the New Credit Facility but are not recorded as debt.

 Covenants.
 We are subject to a number of customary covenants under our New Credit Facility, including limitations on additional borrowings, acquisitions, stock repurchases, sales of assets, and dividend payments.
-As of July 10, 2016, we were in compliance with all debt covenants.
+As of October 2, 2016, we were in compliance with all debt covenants.

 Debt Outstanding.
-Total debt and capital lease obligations outstanding increased \$94.3 million to \$305.1 million at July 10, 2016, from \$210.8 million at December 27, 2015, due to increased borrowings on the New Credit Facility and additional capital leases entered during the second quarter of 2016.
+Total debt and capital lease obligations outstanding increased \$105.7 million to \$316.5 million at October 2, 2016, from \$210.8 million at December 27, 2015, due to increased borrowings on the New Credit Facility and additional capital leases entered during the second quarter of 2016.